Biographies Characteristics Analysis

 3. The largest (Caspian)

-4. The coldest (East Siberian and Beaufort in the Arctic Ocean, Bering and Okhotsk in the Pacific Ocean and off the coast of Antarctica)
+4. The coldest ( East Siberian and Beaufort in Northern Arctic Ocean, Bering and Okhotsk in Pacific Ocean and off the coast of Antarctica)

-5. The highest land "sleeping" volcano in the world is ACONCAGUA in the South American Andes (6960m).
+5. The highest land "sleeping" volcano globe is ACONCAGUA in the South American Andes (6960m).

-6. A "dormant" volcano is called a Japanese volcano, which one?
+6. A Japanese volcano is called a “dormant” volcano, which one?
 (Fujiyama)

-7. The deepest well on Earth, is it?
+7. The most deep well on Earth, is it?
 (On the Kola Peninsula in Russia)

-8. Although, as they sing in the song, “nature has no bad weather, all weather is grace,” we venture to say that the place of “worst weather” should be considered Janmayen Island, located in the North Atlantic between Norway and Greenland.
+8. Although, as they sing in the song, “nature has no bad weather, all weather is grace,” we would venture to say that the place “ worst weather"should be considered the island of Janmayen, located in the North Atlantic between Norway and Greenland.
 Why?

 Answer: Here, at the junction of the warm North Atlantic and cold polar currents, cyclones and storms do not subside.
-For the whole year there are on average only three days of relatively tolerable weather.
+Over the entire year, there are on average only three days of relatively tolerable weather.

 References:

 1. Makartsev L.V., Kuskov A.S.
-Extracurricular work on the economic and social geography of Russia, OAO Publishing House Lyceum, Saratov, 2001,
+Extracurricular work on economic and social geography of Russia, JSC Publishing House Lyceum, Saratov, 2001,

 2. Nagorny B.A.
-Interesting geographic questions.
-Publishing house "Enlightenment", Moscow, 1968
+Interesting geographical questions.
+Publishing house "Prosveshchenie", Moscow, 1968

-3. Scarlato G. Entertaining geography for children and adults.
+3. Scarlato G. Interesting geography for children and adults.
 Publishing house "Alterpress", Kyiv, 1996.

-This quiz will be useful for teachers, parents and all those who organize leisure activities with children.
+This quiz will be useful for teachers, parents and all those who organize leisure time with children.

 Questions on the topic Geography for high school students

-1. Which island nation off the coast of America is a freely annexed territory to the United States?
+1. Which island nation off the coast of America is a freely acceded territory of the United States?
 (Puerto Rico)

-2. Which country does the Commander Islands belong to?
+2. To which country do the Commander Islands belong?
 (Russia)

-3. What was the name of the atoll in the Pacific where the Americans tested the hydrogen bomb?
+3. What was the name of the atoll in the Pacific Ocean where the Americans tested hydrogen bomb?
 (Bikini)

-4. What is the name of the island that Christopher Columbus called Hispaniola now?
+4. What is the current name of the island that Christopher Columbus named Hispaniola?
 (Haiti)

-5. How many seas washes the coast of Turkey?
+5. How many seas wash the shores of Turkey?
 (Four seas: Black, Marmara, Mediterranean and Aegean)

-6. What oceans does the Suez Canal connect?
+6. Which oceans are connected by the Suez Canal?
 (Indian and Atlantic)

-7. What is the largest lake in the Americas?
-(Upper)
+7. Name the largest lake in both Americas?
+(Top)

 8. Which African river has the largest basin, second only to the South American Amazon?
 (Congo River)